Discover

 - surgery to remove your ovaries

-If you think you’re experiencing an early or premature menopause, it’s important to see your GP.
+If you think you’re experiencing an early or premature menopause, for example you notice your periods have stopped, see a GP.

 You may also have other tests to check your: